 For Christians, the Bible is our primary source of wisdom and guidance.
 As the Word of God, the Bible helps us discern how to live well as we grow in our faith, and one of the best places to find valuable teaching are the words of Jesus.
-Throughout his ministry on earth, Jesus shared a vision of life lived as God intended, of embracing the Kingdom of Heaven now.
-One of the primary ways Jesus presented his teachings was in the form of parables.
+Throughout his ministry on earth, Jesus shared a vision of eternal life lived as God intended, of embracing the Kingdom of Heaven now.
+One of the primary ways Jesus taught his teachings was in the form of parables.
 In fact, parables make up approximately one-third of all of Jesus’ recorded teachings.

 What is a Parable?

 One of the most common definitions of a parable is an earthly story with a heavenly meaning.
 Put another way, a parable is a story about a simple subject, used to illustrate a deeper message.
 Stories of this type have a surface-level point or purpose--in the Parable of the Lost Sheep, the story is literally about a shepherd going to great lengths to retrieve the missing sheep from his flock.
 But, for those who look closer, there is an other spiritual truth present in parables--the Parable of the Lost Sheep illustrates God’s relentless pursuit and care for us.

 What is the Purpose of Parables?

 Once we understand what a parable is, the next obvious question is why did Jesus choose to teach in this format?
 What is the purpose of presenting lessons in a parable format?
 Biblical scholars and theologians have offered a few different perspectives on why Jesus spoke in parables.

 Bringing the Spiritual into the Mundane